 FCC executive summary of the order:

 - Application for modification of operations that expand the authorized contour of an existing station using 25 KHz channels will be accepted until January 1, 2011.
-(Also applies to “new” systems submitted for licensing.)
+(This also applies to “new” systems submitted for licensing.)

 We work closely with a licensed frequency coordinator on current FCC licensing requirements.
-We can assist you with new applications, renewals, relocations, and modifications as well as help you prepare for the future.
-We feel it is important to make you aware of an FCC Licensing change that could effect your business communications, and that is the requirement to move to narrowband 12.5kHz.
+We can assist you with new applications, renewals, relocations, and modifications to help you prepare for the future.
+We feel it is important to make you aware of an FCC Licensing change that could affect your business communications, and that is the requirement to move to narrowband 12.5kHz.

 FCC Narrowbanding Compliance